blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     ALTER PARTITION FUNCTION pfResellerSales() SPLIT RANGE ('20040701');
     ```

-8. We need to cleanup the now empty partition.
+8. We need to clean up the now empty partition.
 To do this we execute a merge and specify the new lower boundary on our production table.

     ```sql
     -- Merge empty partition